Attention-Deficit / Hyperactivity Disorder (ADHD) in Children

 Loses or forgets things repeatedly and often

-Inability to stay on task; shifts from one task to another without bringing any to completion
+Inability to stay on task and shifts from one task to another without bringing any to completion

 The symptoms of ADHD may resemble other medical conditions or behavior problems.
-Keep in mind that many of these symptoms may occur in children and teens who do not have ADHD.
-A key element in diagnosis is that the symptoms must significantly impair adaptive functioning in both home and school environments.
-Always consult your child's doctor for a diagnosis.
+Keep in mind that many of these symptoms may happen in children and teens who do not have ADHD.
+A key element in diagnosis is that the symptoms must significantly get in the way of the child effectively functioning in his or her home and school environments.
+Always talk with your child's healthcare provider for a diagnosis.

 How is attention-deficit/hyperactivity disorder diagnosed?

 ADHD is the most commonly diagnosed behavior disorder of childhood.
 A pediatrician, child psychiatrist, or a qualified mental health professional usually identifies ADHD in children.
 A detailed history of the child's behavior from parents and teachers, observations of the child's behavior, and psychoeducational testing contribute to making the diagnosis of ADHD.
 Because ADHD is a group of symptoms, diagnosis depends on evaluating results from several different sources, including physical, neurological, and psychological testing.
 Certain tests may be used to rule out other conditions, and some may be used to test intelligence and certain skill sets.
 Talk with your child's healthcare provider for more information.

 Treatment for attention-deficit/hyperactivity disorder

 Your child's healthcare provider will figure out the best treatment for your child based on: